Последна актуализация на страницата: 29 ноември 2022 г.

 EIPs play a central role in how changes happen and are documented on Ethereum.
 They are the way for people to propose, debate and adopt changes.
-There are different types of EIPs including core EIPs for low-level protocol changes that affect consensus and require a network upgrade as well as ERCs for application standards.
-For example, standards to create tokens, like ERC20 or ERC721 allow applications interacting with these tokens to all treat tokens using the same rules, which makes it easier to create interoperable applications.
+There are different types of EIPs, including core EIPs for low-level protocol changes that affect consensus and require a network upgrade like EIP-1559, and ERCs for application standards like EIP-20 and EIP-721.

 Every network upgrade consists of a set of EIPs that need to be implemented by each Ethereum client on the network.
-This implies that to stay in consensus with other clients on the Ethereum Mainnet, client developers need to make sure they have all implemented the required EIPs.
+This means that to stay in consensus with other clients on the Ethereum Mainnet, client developers need to make sure they have all implemented the required EIPs.

 The Ethereum Improvement Proposals (EIPs) GitHub repository was created in October 2015.
 The EIP process is based on the Bitcoin Improvement Proposals (BIPs) process, which itself is based on the Python Enhancement Proposals (PEPs) process.

-EIP editors are tasked with process of reviewing EIPs for technical soundness, correct spelling/grammar, and code style.
+EIP editors are tasked with process of reviewing EIPs for technical soundness, formatting issues, and correcting spelling, grammar, and code style.
 Martin Becze, Vitalik Buterin, Gavin Wood, and a few others were the original EIP editors from 2015 to late 2016.
-The current EIP editors are:

-- Alex Beregszaszi (EWASM/Ethereum Foundation)
+- Alex Beregszaszi (@axic)

-- Greg Colvin (Community)
+- Greg Colvin (@gcolvin)

-- Matt Garnett (Quilt)
+- Matt Garnett (@lightclient)

-- Nick Johnson (ENS)
+- Nick Johnson (@arachnid)

-- Nick Savers (Community)
+- Nick Savers (@nicksavers)

 Full standardization process alongside with chart is described in EIP-1